-The first day as a Ukrainian refugee: a warm bed, guilt and cursing of Putin
+First day as a Ukrainian refugee: Warm bed, guilt and cursing Putin

 “He is psychologically ill,” said Tatiana, who, because of safety concerns, asked that her last name not be used.

 There was more wine.
 More fury at Putin.
-People pulled out their smartphones and talked about the terrible news, the messages they were getting, the Russian propaganda, and relatives who believed Putin’s war was justified.
+People pulled out their phones and talked about the terrible news, the messages they were getting, the Russian propaganda, and relatives who believed Putin’s war was justified.

 “I am just so angry,” Ira said.

 But still, she could feel at least some of her tension releasing.
 There’d been times over the past week, she said, when she felt like she couldn’t exhale, like she was being “strangled from the inside.”
-Even approaching Ukraine’s border with Moldova, she’d thought to herself that what was she really needed was 50 milliliters of vodka.
+Even approaching Ukraine’s border with Moldova, she’d thought to herself that what she really needed was 50 milliliters of vodka.
 What she got instead was red wine poured from a pitcher in a village home, and when she returned down the road to Ludmila’s house, she went to sleep easily for the first time in seven nights.

-There was nothing to stay on alert for in dark the skies over rural Moldova.
+There was nothing to stay on alert for in the skies over rural Moldova.

 Ira had a short-term plan, kind of.
 It involved spending a few days in Moldova, resting and sleeping.
 And after that, going by bus to Romania, through Hungary, and eventually on to Germany, where Anya’s sibling already lived.
 Ira had brought her brushes and scissors.
 Maybe she could work.